gitrrm/Recent-Blog-Post-Widget/readme.md

-CUSTOM WIDGET FOR DISPLAYING 5 RECENT BLOG POST ON WIDGET SECTION.
+A CUSTOM PLUGIN FOR DISPLAYING 5 RECENT BLOG POST ON WIDGET SECTION.

 ## Overview